 Other possible symptoms during the “peak” stage of benzo detox include:

 - Bouts of panic or despair

 It’s a good idea, in the days before you enter detox treatment, to affirm regularly that withdrawal syndrome won’t last forever—you’ll be in poor condition to fix that truth in your head once withdrawal actually starts.

-Since benzodiazepines are typically prescribed to alleviate anxiety and insomnia—symptoms that become seriously intense during detox—it can be difficult to tell whether you’re experiencing lingering withdrawal symptoms or a recurrence of the original problem, especially if you or your benzo-prescribing doctor overlooked the necessity of developing alternate coping strategies as part of treatment.
-Regardless, it’s fairly common to experience periodic “withdrawal” symptoms—depression, loss of concentration, spontaneous pains or muscle spasms, fatigue, low energy levels—long after official detox is complete.
+Since benzodiazepines are typically prescribed to alleviate anxiety and insomnia—symptoms that become seriously intense during benzodiazepine detox—it can be difficult to tell whether you’re experiencing lingering withdrawal symptoms or a recurrence of the original problem, especially if you or your benzo-prescribing doctor overlooked the necessity of developing alternative coping strategies as part of treatment.
+Regardless, it’s fairly common to experience periodic “withdrawal” symptoms—depression, loss of concentration, spontaneous pains or muscle spasms, fatigue, and low energy levels—long after the official detox is complete.
 A long period of post-detox inpatient care, combined with intensive therapy, will help reduce that risk; treatment specialists familiar with your individual case will advise you further.

 We conclude with a list of “lifehacks” for staying clean for the long term (remember these are not a substitute for professional detox treatment):